 Obviously not with the above small business I have just spoken about but the bigger players have bigger margins.
 Please argue if you know better but a lot of the time (mainly in fashion) the margin is big and end of line/season sales are regular.
 There are also other ways to save even just a little bit of money whether that’s reward schemes, cash back incentives or a good old fashioned outlet store.
 I would say that my spending on clothes is 90% discounted from RRP and 10% bought full price.
 The more money I can keep in my own pocket the better.

-With everything in the news about items going to landfill it’s hard not to want to make a change to shopping habits and in short I intend to buy less, buy quality and buy ethically.
-I’m also going to keep a spending diary in 2021 to check in at the end of the year so keep your eyes peeled for updates on how I’m doing.
+With everything in the news about items going to landfill it’s hard not to want to make a change to shopping habits and in short I intend to buy less and buy quality.

 Do you do any of these now?
 Would you say you shop consciously or not so much just yet?
 Come over to chat more about buying consciously on Instagram or here in the comments.